Updated Jan 19, 2025

 Area Accommodations & Things to Do

 Nestled just 20 minutes west of Corvallis and a stone’s throw from the Pacific, Blodgett is the perfect stage for this cycling theatre.
 Recommended hotels for Mudslinger XC participants and their families include the Best Western, Courtyard by Marriott and the Holiday Inn Express on the River.
-If you prefer a more home-like experience, there are many vacation rentals that suit a variety of needs from guest suites to farmhouses.
-For those that enjoy sleeping under the stars, camping options include Fir Ridge Campground (5 minutes from venue), Benton County Fairgrounds (25 min from venue), or one of the many one of a kind camping locations in the area.
+If you prefer a more home-like experience, there are many vacation rentals that suit a variety of needs, from guest suites to farmhouses.
+For those who enjoy sleeping under the stars, camping options include Fir Ridge Campground (5 minutes from the venue), Benton County Fairgrounds (25 min from the venue), or one of the many one-of-a-kind camping locations in the area.

 The culinary scene in Corvallis, Oregon, is a vibrant mosaic of flavors, featuring a delightful mix of local farm-to-table eateries, international cuisine, and artisanal cafes that proudly showcase the region's rich agricultural heritage and innovative spirit.
 Check out Eater's list of recommended restaurants to visit in Corvallis.